MAnalytics/mywebTemplate/content/publications/_index.md

 Bannister J., **Adepeju M.** & Langton, S. Inequalities in the exposure to crime at the neighbourhood level: A tale of two cities

 **Adepeju M.**.
-Crime concentration and predictability: a review of different hotspotting techniques.
+Crime concentration and predictability: a review of prospective hotspot techniques.

 ## **Journal articles:**